Banner image

 Student Dormitories in Karen State Project with MTC

 All children have a basic Right to Education.
 Because of the many years of persecution and armed conflict with the Burma Army, there are not enough schools in the villages and towns of Burma.
 Many Karen village children do have access to a Primary School, but there is a lack of Secondary Schools.
 To continue their education children and youth often are forced to leave their homes and stay with distant family members or live in Student dormitories, which are close to one of the few High Schools in Karen State.
 As part of KWO’s Child Protection program, we look for opportunities to support children and respect their right to education.
-We especially focus on keeping girls in school as they are more likely to be chosen to stay at home, if parents are struggling with not enough income and too many children.
+We especially focus on keeping girls in school as they are more likely to be chosen to stay at home, if parents are struggling with not enough income.

 1. Project Goal